sszperling/PhoneInfo/README.md

 The idea behind PhoneInfo is to provide a simple playground for new or diverse technologies.

 The app itself is simple: it displays some basic information about your device, plus a list of every package installed in it.

-*You're currently in the `java-annot` branch.* In addition to using standard Java and Android classes available in Android Studio 2.3, it includes an annotation processor for generation Parcelable classes.
-As with the `java`branch it was implemented with 3.0 Canary, and as such might not work properly in previous versions.
+*You're currently in the `java-annot` branch.* This branch was implemented with Android Studio 4.0.1.
+All classes provided are written in Java.
+In addition to the app itself, it includes an annotation processor for generating Parcelable classes from simple specifications.

+## Notes about relevant changes

+- Previous versions used `AsyncTask` to perform IO tasks.
+That class has since been deprecated, and has been replaced with `java.util.concurrency`.